ajsf/Artzee/README.md

 # Artzee

-An Android app written in Kotlin to browse the [Artsy](https://www.artsy.net/) public API, and set the phone wallpaper.
-This was a project to experiment with some of the newer Android libraries, such as Anko, Android Architecture Components, Android Paging Library for continuous scrolling, as well as Retrofit for networking and a light tough of RxJava/RxKotlin.
+An Android app written in Kotlin to browse the [Artsy](https://www.artsy.net/) public API, and set phone wallpaper.
+This was a project to experiment with the Android Architecture Components.
+It uses Room and the Paging Library for continuous scrolling and caching of network data, and LiveData for UI updates, as well as Retrofit for networking and a light touch of RxJava/RxKotlin.

 ![Screenshot](./.github/screenshot1.png?raw=true)&nbsp;&nbsp;&nbsp;&nbsp;![Screenshot](./.github/screenshot2.png?raw=true)